NCERT Solutions for Class 11 Biology Chapter 14 - Breathing and Exchange of Gases

 Answer:

-PO2 is higher, pCO2 lesser
+(ii) PO2 is higher, pCO2 lesser

 The oxygen partial pressure in atmospheric air is greater than in alveolar air.
-In atmospheric air, ( P{O2}) is about 159 mm Hg, but in alveolar air, it is around 104 mm Hg.
+In atmospheric air, the partial pressure of oxygen is about 159 mm Hg, but in alveolar air, it is around 104 mm Hg.
 Likewise, the carbon dioxide partial pressure in atmospheric air is less than in alveolar air.
-In atmospheric air,( P{CO2})is about 0.3 mm Hg, but in alveolar air, it is around 40 mm Hg.
+In atmospheric air, the partial pressure of carbon dioxide is about 0.3 mm Hg, but in alveolar air, it is around 40 mm Hg.

-This partial pressure difference enables oxygen to diffuse into the blood from the alveoli and carbon dioxide to move into the alveoli from the blood for exhalation.
+This partial pressure difference enables oxygen to diffuse into the blood from the alveoli, and carbon dioxide to move into the alveoli from the blood for exhalation.
 The ongoing exchange of gases provides adequate oxygenation of blood and disposal of waste gases.
 The effective exchange of gases is vital for cellular respiration and energy yield.
 Conditions such as altitude, lung disorders, and patterns of breathing can affect these partial pressures.

-Q6.
+Question 6.
 Explain the process of inspiration under normal conditions.

 Answer:

 It is initiated by the contraction of the diaphragm, which increases the volume of the thoracic chamber in the anteroposterior axis.
-The contraction of external intercostal muscles lifts the ribs and the sternum, causing an increase in the volume of the thoracic chamber in the dorso-ventral axis.
+The contraction of the external intercostal muscles lifts the ribs and the sternum, causing an increase in the volume of the thoracic chamber in the dorso-ventral axis.
 The overall increase in the thoracic volume causes a similar increase in pulmonary volume.
-An increase in pulmonary volume decreases the intra-pulmonary pressure to less than the atmospheric pressure, which forces the air from outside to move into the lungs,
+An increase in pulmonary volume decreases the intrapulmonary pressure to less than the atmospheric pressure, which forces the air from outside to move into the lungs.

-Q7.
+Question 7.
 How is respiration regulated?

 Answer:

-Q8.
+Question 8.
 What is the effect of pCO2 on oxygen transport?

 Answer:

 The pCO2 plays an important role in the transportation of oxygen.
 The low pCO2 and high pO2 favour the formation of oxyhaemoglobin that takes place at the alveolus.
-At the tissues, the high pCO2 and low pO2 favour the dissociation of oxygen from oxyhaemoglobin.
+In the tissues, the high pCO2 and low pO2 favour the dissociation of oxygen from oxyhaemoglobin.
 So, the affinity of haemoglobin for oxygen is enhanced by the decrease of pCO2 in blood.
 Therefore, oxygen is transported in the blood as oxyhaemoglobin and oxygen dissociates from it at the tissues.

-Q9.
+Question 9.
 What happens to the respiratory process in a man going up a hill?

 Answer: